last updated 2/22/2019

 How do I find out about shows?

 Juniors can look in the Events Calendar on the AKC Website, to see which shows are holding Junior Showmanship as well as all Companion and Performance Events.

 Who is eligible for Conformation Junior Showmanship Competition?

-Effective January 1, 2005 any boy or girl who is at least 9 years old and under the 18 years of age the day of the show.
+Any boy or girl who is at least 9 years old and under the 18 years of age the day of the show.

 How do I move up from a Novice class to an Open class?

 Juniors can move into the Open class once they have won 3 first place awards in a Novice class.
 Competition must be present in all 3 Novice classes in order for the Junior to move up.